Brunus-Labs/senior-sem-slideshow/slideshow.md

 ---

+# Working for a Startup
+- Need to be flexible, resiliant, and resourceful
+- Expected to give 100% at all times
+- Personal Impact is massive
+- Opportunity to learn is immense
+- Requires massive trust between team members

+---

 # Determining Rate
-- How comolex is the project?
+- How complex is the project?
 - How long will it take?
 - Does customer have funds?
 - Is project profitable?